CHIEFS END PRESEASON PLAYING WELL

 PRESENTED BY ABRACADABRA NYC

-The Kings County Chiefs are crowned 2016 Runner-up at National Championships in Daytona Beach!
-After another undefeated season, the Chiefs travel to Daytona Beach for the SNI National Championships and return as Runner-Up, finishing 2nd in the Nation.
+The KC Chiefs are crowned 2016 National Champions in Daytona Beach!
+After another undefeated season, the Chiefs travel to Daytona Beach for the SNI National Championships and return as first in the Nation.

 The Chiefs battled teams from Memphis, Carolina, Ohio and Kentucky for the National Crown.
 All teams combined only had 2 loses amongst them going into the National Championships.

-The Kings County Chiefs made quite the impression, as the team made a statement for NYC football.
+The KC Chiefs made quite the impression, as the team made a statement for NY/NJ football.

 The Chiefs had an outstanding tournament.
-The Chiefs performance was a true team effort, as it took every aspect of the Chiefs' game to pull of the impressive 2nd place finish.
-The 2nd place finish was controversial to say the least, as an official's erroneous implementation of non-tournament rules cost the Kings County Chiefs a game in the tournament that would have undoubtedly went in their favor under the proper tournament rules.
+The Chiefs performance was a true team effort, as it took every aspect of the Chiefs' game to pull of the impressive finish.
+The finish was controversial, to say the least, as an official's erroneous implementation of non-tournament rules cost the Chiefs a game in the tournament that would have undoubtedly went in their favor under the proper tournament rules.

 Chiefs preseason has been underway for weeks as the last wave of cuts loom over the young guys fighting to make this roster.
 The Chiefs have had some very intense challenges this Summer but have come out of it better.
 The team promises to compete for another run at a great season.
 Chiefs newcombers have made an immediate impact.
 The team will announce final cuts August 26th.